-With a pail beneath the door spout(s), open the draw valve.
+Place an empty pail beneath the door spout(s).
 Pour 2-1/2 gallons (9.5 liters) of FRESH mix into the mix hopper and allow it to flow into the freezing cylinder.

-This will force out any remaining sanitizing solution.
-When full strength mix is flowing from the door spout, close the draw valve.
+Open the draw valve to remove all sanitizing solution.
+When only fresh mix is flowing, close the draw valve.